Automation glossary

 • A missed call, voicemail, or contact form entry becomes a follow-up sequence instead of another forgotten item in the inbox.

-Neudash is useful when the process is more than β€œnew lead, send email.”
-The workflow can read the context, decide who owns the lead, trigger the right response, update the CRM, and keep follow-up moving if nobody responds.
+Neudash helps when the process is more than β€œnew lead, send email.”
+It can read the inquiry, decide who owns it, draft the response, update the CRM, and keep follow-up moving if the lead would otherwise stall.

 Related terms